paocarvajal1912/awesome_retirement_portfolio_projector_tool/README.md

 # Awesome Retirement Portfolio Projector Tool

-The Awesome Retirement Portfolio Projector is a scalable, user friendly application that allows retail investors to do sophisticated predictive modeling for all phases of retirement.
+The Awesome Retirement Portfolio Projector is a scalable, user friendly application that allows retail investors to do sophisticated predictive modeling for their retirement portfolio.

-After answering a series of profile questions, retail investors are able to receive a recommended portfolio and to run statistical simulation on stocks in this optimized recommended portfolio; and get a good estimate of their portfolios likely outcome over a specified time horizon.
-Simulations make use of historical pricing data from the Alpaca API.
+After answering a series of profile questions, retail investors are able to receive a recommended portfolio and to run statistical simulation on the positions allocated as this recommendation; and get an estimate of their portfolios likely outcome over a specified time horizon.
+Simulations use historical pricing data from the Alpaca API.
 Simulations can be run for three different risk profiles - Low, Moderate, and High.
-Lower risk profiles have their portfolio rebalanced to include fixed income as a percent of the portfolio.
+Lower risk profiles have their portfolio rebalanced to include higher allocation on fixed income.

 The application is a foundation that can be scaled to use a variety of input data sources, customizable expected returns, and limits on the allocation of individual assets.
 Profile questions can be modified to make a more detailed financial profile around common life scenarios such as debt, dependents, long term care, divorce, and multiple retirement income sources.